Master Your Bench Grinder

 A bench grinder may not be a tool you’ll use every day.
 However, if it’s available and set up correctly, you’ll be surprised how often one comes in handy.

-Become a bench grinder master
+How to use a bench grinder

 A bench grinder is probably not a tool you’ll use every day.
 However, if it’s available and set up correctly, you’ll be surprised how often one comes in handy for everything from sharpening tools to rounding over thread ends on a cutoff bolt.
 We’ve assembled these tips to help you get the most out of your grinder.